PaulFSherwood/LOTGD-Clone/README.txt

 Change how the npc get there stats

-Add dbus for graphics front end
+started: Add dbus for graphics front end
+-- not using dbus as the sdl seems to work
+----- pull out the test version of sdl from main
+----- rewrite the display class
+----- add options to the readXML to pull out the option for the HUD

 Add zone to travel through